Márquez–Vázquez rivalry: Third fight

+The fight

 The fight, which once again won the award for Ring Magazine fight of year, saw both fighters engaged in non-stop action and, unlike the first two encounters, went the full twelve round distance.
 Márquez controlled the early action of the fight by landed effective jabs and right hands, although Vázquez was able to land hard shots intermittently.
 Márquez underlined his dominance in the fight by sending Vázquez to the canvas with a hard right hand in the fourth round.
 Vázquez survived the knockdown and would go on to hurt Márquez several times in a round that was named round of the year by Ring Magazine.
 The fighters were evenly matched over the middle portion of the fight with Vázquez, once again, fighting with deep cuts over his eyes.
 Márquez suffered a setback in the tenth round when he was docked a point for persistent low blows.
 Late in the final round Márquez was badly hurt from a heavy barrage of punches and with only seconds to go in the fight Vázquez scored a knockdown when the referee deemed that only the ropes were keeping Márquez from going down.
 Although Márquez was able to recover to hear the final bell, it was Vázquez who was announced as the winner by split decision.
 One judge scored the bout 114-111 in favour of Márquez but this was overruled by scores of 114-111 and 113-112 for Vázquez.

+Aftermath

 The result of the fight was disputed by Márquez and his promoter Gary Shaw.
 They claimed that Márquez should not have been penalised a point in round ten and that Vázquez should not have been credited with a knockdown in the final round.
 Despite their protestations, the result of the fight stood.